Welcome to the virtual edition of #WOW: Whole Health includes Mental Health. The first

 The Friends of the Semel Institute

 The Friends also support the next generation of scientists through The Friends Scholar Program that provides grants to outstanding young researchers working to develop innovative treatments that lead to advances in treatments for brain disorders.
-Dr. Peter Whybrow, Director of the Semel Institute, is the Faculty Advisor to The Friends.
+In 2021, The Friends launched the Open Mind Film Festival

 RESNICK NEUROPSYCHIATRIC HOSPITAL BOARD OF ADVISORS